 One spring a group of us from DC UL Backpacking had set out on a trip with torrential downpours in the forecast, we started out by hiking up Little Devils Stairs in an absolute monsoon-style deluge, crossing the raging stream numerous times, hiking through waterfalls, scrambling up the wet rock, and the whole canyon just dripping with water…

 We continued hiking along the Appalachian Trail that afternoon (still pouring) through water that was now up to mid-shin on the trail.
-Across the region there were flash floods, bridges washed out, and all sorts of mayhem caused by these rains, and yet here we were knowingly and willingly hiking headlong into it!
+Across the region there were flash floods, bridges washed out, and all sorts of other mayhem caused by these rains, and yet here we were knowingly and willingly hiking headlong into it!
 That trip definitely remains one of the most fun and memorable that I’ve been on over the years.

-This time, however, there were no rains to cool us down, in fact there was relatively little water at all running through the canyon.
+This time, however, there were no rains to cool us down, in fact, there was relatively little water at all running through the canyon.
 This Little Devils Stairs was quite different than how I had come to know it… Now it was just hot, sticky, and miserable.

 Alpinism is frequently compared to a sufferfest, but I have to say that this wasn’t that far off from a sufferfest, just in a different set of climatic conditions.
 We pushed through the steep climb up the rocky, slot canyon-esque Little Devils Stairs without a break, which is probably a good thing as I think it would’ve been difficult to start up again.